antony/svelte-box/readme.md

 Be sure you've compiled your contracts before running the tests, or you'll get file not found errors.

     ```javascript
-    npm run test // for dApp tests
+    npm run test:unit // for dApp tests
-    truffle test // for contract tests
+    npm run test:contract // for contract tests
     ```

 ## Releasing

 To build the application for production, use the build command.
-A production build will be in the build folder.
+A production build will be in the `./dist` folder.

     ```javascript
     npm run build